US servicewoman charged over motorcyclist’s death ‘on duty at time’, court told

 He acknowledged that it is not correct to say she is on duty at all times – giving the example of being on annual leave – but insisted she was on duty at the time of the crash.

+Last month, the 45-year-old, appearing from the US via video-link in a case brought by the CPS, pleaded guilty to causing Mr Dunn’s death by careless driving.

+Sentencing is due to be passed at the Old Bailey in the week of November 28 and she has been urged to return to Britain to face justice in person.

-Members of both the defendant’s and the deceased’s families were at court on Friday.
+In the Hayes case, members of both the defendant’s and the deceased’s families were in court on Friday.

-Judge Ikram said he will give a written ruling at a later date.
+Judge Ikram said he will give a written ruling in open court on November 23 at 10am.

 Register for free to continue reading